(These photos are very large when double clicked.)

 Parked for a spell at what Texas designates a “Picnic Area”.
 They are rest areas without restrooms and usually very small.
 I had some accumulated and bagged trash that I deposited in the waste cans.
 A sign read No Household Trash, and mine wasn’t; it was travel trash.

-After getting past the heavy traffic of Killeen, I found much more rural country along US77 and FR (Farm Road) 485.
+After getting past the heavy traffic of Killeen, I found much more rural country along US77 and FM (Farm to market) 485.
 Here are several roadside photos of those more rural roads, and I just can’t resist shooting rustic homes, nice spreads, and churches.
 Here are a few:

 The bushy, hill country gave way to open farmland as I drove across Texas.
 The two photos below are in stark contrast to most of the photos (above) along US190.